What’s the difference between SEM, SEO, PPC, Remarketing, Display and SEA

 What Are Retargeting Ads?

 The final marketing term we’re discussing is retargeting ads.
-Display ads are meant to attract new customers, but retargeting ads are used to target a company’s existing customers.
+The goal of display ads are to attract new customers.
+Retargeting ads are used to target a company’s existing customers.
 The target audience is people who have visited your website before.

 As a company, you can use dynamic banners and interactive images to advertise to internet users who have visited and interacted with your online shop or website.
 With this kind of marketing, your audience basically can’t get away from you.
 Retargeting is so popular that it’s even a feature of Facebook Ads.